-Washington Post
+Carlos Menem, flamboyant Argentine president who tried to tame inflation, dies at 90

 First came financial crises in Mexico and Russia.
 Then, Brazil devalued its currency in 1999, and investors in Argentina found their dollars would go farther in that neighboring country.
 Foreign investment began to dry up, exports tumbled and Argentina’s economy sank into recession.

-Through it all Mr. Menem refused to scrap the peso’s one-to-one peg with the U.S. dollar, even though the exchange rate was no longer in sync with prevailing economic conditions.
+Through it all Mr. Menem refused to scrap the peso’s 1-to-1 peg with the U.S. dollar, even though the exchange rate was no longer in sync with prevailing economic conditions.
 The policy left his government with few tools to respond.

 To goose the economy, the Menem government resorted to extensive borrowing, but that sent up domestic interest rates and forced many businesses to close.
 All along, Wall Street investment banks and credit-rating agencies provided glowing accounts of Argentina.